Roseville Pottery: History

 The company was founded by J.F.
 Weaver in Roseville, Ohio, in 1890.
-It was incorporated in 1892 with George Young, a former Roseville salesman, as secretary and general manager.
+It was incorporated in 1892 by George Young, who became secretary and general manager.
 Under the direction of Young, the Roseville company had great success producing stoneware flower pots and other practical household items.
 In 1895, the company expanded by purchasing Midland Pottery, and by 1896 George Young had amassed a controlling interest in Roseville Pottery.
-In 1898, they purchased the Clark Stoneware Company in Zanesville, and moved the headquarters there.
+In 1898, they purchased the Clark Stoneware Company in Zanesville, Ohio and moved the headquarters there.

-In 1900 Young hired Ross C. Purdy to create the company's first art pottery line, named Rozane (a contraction of "Roseville" and "Zanesville").
+In 1900 Young hired Ross C. Purdy to create the company's first art pottery line, named "Rozane" (a contraction of "Roseville" and "Zanesville").
 The Rozane line was designed to compete against Rookwood Pottery's Standard Glaze, Owens Pottery's Utopian, and Weller Pottery's Louwelsa art lines.
 By 1901, the company owned and operated four plants and employed 325 people.